Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/installation.md

 summary of the required steps to deploy in production:

 - Search for the connector (searching for "eagleeye" should be enough).
 Take note of properties like `id`/`key` and `version`.
-Also look at the configuration variables (also available below in this document).
+Also, look at the configuration variables (also available below in this document).
 - Prepare your payload to request a deployment based on the previous step.
 - Request a deployment.
 - Monitor the deployment process by getting the deployment details by `id`/`key`.